-A mantel of combustible material may be installed no less than 55" above the platform or floor upon which the fireplace is located.
+A mantel of combustible material may be installed no less than 50" above the platform or floor upon which the fireplace is located.
 The mantel may extend no more than 10" from the wall.
-Decorative combustible materials, such as a surround or mantel support brackets may be located within the shaded area defined in Figure 8.
-Mantels of depths less than 10" can be located at lower heights if the entire mantel is contained within the shaded area.

 IV.
 CHIMNEY REQUIREMENTS

 When planning your fireplace location, the chimney construction and necessary clearance must be considered.
 The fireplace system and chimney components have been tested to provide the following flexibility in construction.